Korean Air 'nut rage' heiress accuses brother over father's will

 "We hope that this incident will not hurt the stability of the company's management or have a negative impact on the company's value," Hanjin Group said in a statement.

-Heather Cho and Emily Cho stepped down from their positions at Korean Air in April last year, amid public outrage at their behaviour.
+Heather Cho and Emily Cho stepped down from their positions at Korean Air in April last year, amid public outrage at their behavior.

 Days earlier, police had launched an investigation into Emily Cho after she threw a drink at two business meeting attendees.
-She apologised for her "foolish behaviour" and was later cleared of any charges.
+She apologized for her "foolish behavior" and was later cleared of any charges.

 Heather Cho made global headlines in 2014 when she lost her temper over the way she was served nuts in first class and ordered the Korean Air flight to return to its gate at a New York airport.

-A year before he died, late chairman Cho Yang-ho apologised for his daughters' missteps and promised the company would "turn over a new leaf" with stronger management led by the board.
+A year before he died, late chairman Cho Yang-ho apologized for his daughters' missteps and promised the company would "turn over a new leaf" with stronger management led by the board.

 (Reporting by Heekyong Yang; additional reporting by Choonsik Yoo; Editing by Hyujoo Jin and Stephen Coates)